Powered By Blogger

 I was not sure how to approach this one.
 I enjoyed the first film because I loved the originals and it stayed true to its roots, being based entirely on the school grounds and focusing on the actual students but as for the Sequel, I was not entirely sold.

 The cast stayed loyal with additional talent including Tennant and Harding but it just seemed to lack something.
-The jokes were tedious, Sarah Harding came across like she had nothing better to and Tennant was slightly odd??
+The jokes were tedious, Sarah Harding came across like she had nothing better to do and Tennant was slightly odd??

 There were some high points though.
-Colin Firth was hilarious, Gemma Arterton was as sassy as expected and the girl playing the "CHAV" totally stole the show - it was worth the entrance fee alone to chuckle at the way she portrayed the character which felt closer to home that I hoped it would.
+Colin Firth was hilarious, Gemma Arterton was as sassy as expected and the girl playing the "Chav" totally stole the show - it was worth the entrance fee alone to chuckle at the way she portrayed the character which felt closer to home that I hoped it would.

-The kids loved it and I am sure it will be gracing the DVD cabinet soon but I think certain parts of the movie made it daft - The story was believable (slightly), after all, Shakespeare could easily have been female!!! and who would not hope that a private girls school was actually like that!!
 I have 2x daughters ready to sign up but I think the "reality dream" was dampened by the possessed head girl, floating 6 feet above the bed - in my eyes it was one step too far, made it stupid rather than funny and whilst writing this feel that I am getting too old for this Sh....

-Cynical I am not, so to round up - it was okay.
-Don't expect an Oscar winning performance from the Blond "Girl Aloud" but a cracking little cameo from Ricky(Kaiser Chiefs) Wilson was amusing at the beginning and the uniforms will still do it for you!!!
+Don't expect an Oscar winning performance from the Blonde "Girl Aloud" but a cracking little cameo from Ricky (Kaiser Chiefs) Wilson was amusing at the beginning and the uniforms will still do it for you!!!

 See this if.....................You want to watch a no-brainer!!